These blogs are about the Whaddon Web

 November 2023

-Leighton/Linslade: freedom's forgotten citadel - article 7 of 9
+Leighton/Linslade: freedom's forgotten citadel

 This series of articles deals with the many hilltop sites on which MI6’s communications section (HQ at Whaddon) put up aerials to support the Allied war effort.
 But that network - The Whaddon Web - was but one small part of Allied intelligence activity in the Second World War.
 Leighton Buzzard is one place where Whaddon’s activities overlapped with others.
 While MI6 put up the aerials at nearby Royal Air Force (RAF) Stoke Hammond (for sending secure messages to the far east), the station itself was run from RAF Stanbridge, just up the road….